Stormwater Management and Regulations

 As part of New Jersey’s initiative to keep our water clean and plentiful and to meet federal requirements, many municipalities and other public agencies including colleges and military bases must adopt ordinances or other rules prohibiting various activities that contribute to stormwater pollution.
 Breaking these rules can result in fines or other penalties.

-The following Stormwater related Ordinances have been adopted within the Township of Pennsville and are a part of the codified Township Ordinances and Land Development Ordinances (Adoption Date of May 5, 2005)
+Our Stormwater Control Ordinance can be found in Chapter 8 of our Land Development Ordinances in addition to the following Stormwater related Ordinances that have been adopted within the Township of Pennsville and are a part of the codified Township Ordinances and Land Development Ordinances (Adoption Date of May 5, 2005)

 - Pet Waste Ordinance

 - Litter Control Ordinance

 - Improper Disposal of Waste Ordinance